goramartin/QueryEngine/README.md

     SELECT x as xID, x.Age as xAge, y match (x)->(y);
     SELECT * match (x) -[e]-> (y); <=> SELECT x, e, y match (x) -[e]-> (y);

-### Match syntax
+### Match
 Match expression starts with MATCH word and expects pattern to match.
 There can be more patterns separated by comma.
 Variables must consist of alpha characters, and the names are case sensitive.

 Types of vertices: